Is your child struggling with sight words? Learn fun and effective sight word strategies without stress and pressure!

 I’ve found that encouraging a love of learning, embracing mistakes, and not stressing about school is far more effective than any strict regimen, punishments, or arguments you might have with your child.

-1. Start with simple, common sight words
+1. Start with simple, common high-frequency and sight words

-Introduce your child to sight words by starting with the simplest and most common.
+Introduce your child to high-frequency and sight words by starting with the simplest and most common.
 For instance, start with the word “a” or “I” so she learns how to spot these simple, single-letter words easily.
 Continue with two-letter words like “an” to help build on what she has just learned.

 Explaining the differences in these similar-looking words can help further cement the idea that letters stand for sounds and can be swapped to form new words.

 You can also start with the sight word “the” or “who,” since these are some of the most common sight words she’ll find in books and in everyday speech.
 Tackling common sight words can make word recognition and stringing sentences together much easier.